 The wonderful cycle of food encourages us to constantly adapt and change our flavour pairings and encourages more creativity in the kitchen.
 We’ll never be left hungry if we rely on nature’s best offerings at any given time of year; we just have to be prepared and willing to evolve with the changing seasons.

 As well as allowing us to reconnect with a more natural cycle of eating, practicing seasonal food shopping and growing supports sustainability and local companies who grow and source ingredients.
-So what British ingredients are growing for us right now?

 April is when spring really starts shifting the food cycle; it’s the month to welcome asparagus, radish, rocket and our other salad leaves which in turn offer promise of al fresco dining and garden parties – what’s not to love!